wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/1-introduction.md

 > [!TIP]
 > Business process flows are meant to guide users through steps that are required to complete a business process.
-You must have a valid Dynamics 365 license or a valid Power Apps license to create or use a business process flow.
+You must have a valid Power Apps Dynamics 365 license or a valid Power Apps license to create or use a business process flow.